twolfson/twolfson.com/articles/subtle-anti-patterns.md

 ```

 ### Why this is bad
-Not quickly and easily readible.
+The code is not quickly and easily readible.
 However, the issue arises out of adding new items

 ```js
 function addSauce(str) {